 Looks like: short, stocky plants with broad leaves

 Origin: India (although emerging research has suggested it may have actually originated in Afghanistan)

 Often chosen for: physical activity, social gatherings and more active occasions

 Looks like: tall, lanky plants with skinny leaves

 Origin: regions close to the equator (Colombia, Mexico, Thailand)

-The best of both worlds, inheriting traits from both parent strains.
+Hybrids can inherit traits from both parent strains.
 Hybrids can be either Indica or Sativa dominant in their genetic makeup and effects.
-An analogy we often use is a wine that is a blend of multiple grapes.
-Each component adds something different to the overall experience.
-Strains can be created that allow the various properties of the two parents to complement each other and create something better than the two strains on their own.
-Think of it as 1 + 1 = 3!
+Each component can add something different to the overall experience.
+Strains can be created that allow the various properties of the two parents to combine with each other and create something different from either of the two strains on their own.